 Another good resource is BC 211.
-Use this Red Book/Online Directory or simply Dial "211" or TTY, Text, Live Chat, Email To speak with a 211 Navigator for free and confidential information, that is available 24/7 and can access an interpreter in over 150 languages to help facilitate inquiries.
+Use this Red Book/Online Directory or simply call or text 211 to speak with a 211 Navigator for free and confidential information, that is available 24/7 and can access an interpreter in over 240 languages to help facilitate inquiries.